tocchan/guildhall/sd2/assignments/a08_rts_setup/README.md

 going to support for this.

 ### Game Structure
-- An init phsae (load all initial resources)
+- An init phase (load all initial resources)
 - A main menu to select the mode we want to play
 - A load phase for loading resources needed for the mode
 - An Editor Mode